 Like many people, I used to think that Gstaad is only for the rich and famous and somewhat on the snobby side.
-I was therefore pleasantly surprised to find a very sophisticated, yet relaxed atmosphere in the village of Gstaad, much like in the Huus Gstaad where I spent a couple of nights.
+I was therefore pleasantly surprised to find a very sophisticated, yet relaxed atmosphere in the village of Gstaad, much like in the design hotel Huus Gstaad, where I spent a couple of nights.

-Thanks to my first career in the (luxury) hotel industry, I got to visit many amazing hotels around the globe and I was always particularly interested in their design, which I tend to analyse in great detail.
-(This in fact is part of the reason I decided to pursue a career in interior design, but that’s a different story).
-Despite having seen a great variety when it comes to hotel design, I was very intrigued by the design of the Huus Gstaad.
-It’s far from the lovely, yet fairly common ‘chalet chic’.
+Thanks to my first career in the (luxury) hotel industry, I got to visit many amazing hotels around the globe and I was always particularly interested in luxury hotel design, which I tend to analyse in great detail.
+(This is part of the reason I decided to pursue a career in interior design, but that’s a different story).
+Despite having seen a great variety of hotel interior design, I was very intrigued by the design of the Huus Gstaad.
+It’s far from the lovely, but more common ‘chalet chic’.
 I was fascinated by the unusual colour combinations and even more so by the odd, yet harmonious mix of materials, not to mention the large collection of quirky items dotted throughout the hotel.
 Especially the lobby lounge, which was designed with a living room in mind, is filled with unusual collectibles.

-In said living room, the heart of the hotel, you will find people of any demographic and any nationality.
-Some will be sipping on a cocktail, some will be satisfying their competitive streak at a board game, yet others might be catching up on some emails or read a book.
+In said living room, the heart of the hotel, you’ll find people of any demographic and nationality.
+Some will be sipping on a cocktail, and some will be satisfying their competitive streak at a board game, whilst others might be catching up on some emails or read a book.
 Sometimes you will even spot a dog or two, including Charly the Pug and Piet the Frenchie, members of the crew at Huus Gstaad.
 Everyone is welcome – that’s the message the Huus Gstaad likes to convey.

-Personally, I not only enjoyed discovering the countless items on display, but also the many details that form part of the design.
+Personally, I not only enjoyed discovering the countless items on display, but also the many details that form part of the eclectic design.
 I spotted lots of beautiful fabrics, plain and patterned, including some colourful Missoni fabrics.
 As you’d expect in a Bernese chalet, there’s of course also lots of wood, stone and granite.
-Most of the furniture is bespoke and specially designed and made for the hotel.
-The large rock from the local river Saane, which forms part of the front desk, is just one example how “Swissness” was woven into the concept.
-I also noticed lots of colourful rope, used in many creative ways reminding us of mountain activities, such as rock climbing.
+Most of the furniture is bespoke and specially designed and custom made for the hotel.
+The large rock from the local river Saane, which forms part of the front desk, is just one example how “Swissness” was woven into the design concept.
+I also noticed lots of colourful rope, used in many creative ways symbolizing mountain activities, such as rock climbing.

 True to the Huus Gstaad’s philosophy, there’s also a wide range of activities for children of all ages, including an outdoor playground, playrooms, a kids spa and restaurant as well as a teenage activity room (also pretty popular amongst a somewhat older (male) crowd…).